MicrosoftDocs/winrt-api/windows.networking.servicediscovery.dnssd/dnssdserviceinstance.md

 ## -description
 Encapsulates an instance of a service that uses DNS Service Discovery (DNS-SD).

+> [!NOTE]
+> Win32 DNS Service Discovery (DNS-SD) APIs are declared in the [windns.h header](/windows/win32/api/windns/).
+For example, the Win32 APIs for announcing and discovering services are [DnsServiceRegister](/windows/win32/api/windns/nf-windns-dnsserviceregister) and [DnsServiceBrowse](/windows/win32/api/windns/nf-windns-dnsservicebrowse).

 ## -remarks
 Use this class if you are providing a service that advertises itself to other DNS-SD users, or if you are consuming services advertised via DNS-SD.